neondatabase/website/content/docs/introduction/pro-plan.md

 ## How does billing work?

 The Pro plan bills for usage monthly.
-Please refer to our [Billing](../introduction/billing) page for information about our billing metrics and prices.
+Please refer to our [Billing metrics](../introduction/billing) page for information about billing metrics and prices.
 For a calculator to estimate monthly costs, see the [Pricing](https://neon.tech/pricing) page on our website.
 If you still have questions or need help estimating cost, please do not hesitate to reach out to our [Sales](https://neon.tech/contact-sales) team.
 We're ready to help.

 ## How do I upgrade to Pro?